Multi-wavelength observations of substructures in solar flare ribbons: Discussion

-In lower cadence observations (15~s) of an X-class flare located on the solar disc, \citep{2024PietrowRibbon} found that the spectral profiles from the leading edges of the flare ribbons show Doppler red-shifted components that are within the variety of riblet speeds presented in this paper, and form a consitent analogue of the riblet features studied in our paper when viewed from a different angle \citep[see][figure 7 and 8]{2024PietrowRibbon}.
+In lower cadence observations (15 s) of an X-class flare located on the solar disc, \citet{2024PietrowRibbon} found that the spectral profiles from the leading edges of the flare ribbons show Doppler red-shifted components that are within the variety of riblet speeds presented in this paper, and form a consistent analogue of the riblet features studied in our paper when viewed from a different angle \citep[see][Figures 7 and 8]{2024PietrowRibbon}.
 Furthermore, our observed riblet velocities align with the chromospheric condensation velocities with redshifts up to 17 km/s in a C-class flare \citep{keys_chromospheric_2011, li_simultaneous_2022} to downflows of up to 50 km/s in an X-class flare \citep{ashfield_iv_connecting_2022, graham_spectral_2020}.
 While the velocities we observe are similar to velocities in the \cite{druett_beam_2017} study on C-class flares, they fall considerably below the velocities expected from X-class flares, as indicated in \cite{druett_hydro2gen:_2018}.
 This discrepancy suggests that the role of the chromosphere might be more substantial than that of the electron beam in influencing the evolution of riblets.
 This finding underscores the necessity for further comprehensive investigations, involving the study of riblets across diverse flare scenarios.
-By examining riblets within different flares, we can gain a more comprehensive understanding of the intricate interplay between chromospheric dynamics and electron beam effects, shedding light on the underlying physical mechanisms driving the evolution of these substructures.
-The advent of the Daniel K. Inouye Solar Telescope (DKIST) and its multiple Fabry-Perot spectral windows offer an opportunity to resolve the issue \citep{rast_dkist_2021, nso_dkist_project_and_dkist_instrument_scientists_critical_2021}.
+The advent of DKIST and its multiple Fabry-Perot spectral windows offer an opportunity to resolve the issue \citep{rast_dkist_2021}.